Matthew Bogenschutz, Ph.D.

 Investigator on Virginia Costs and Outcomes Study for People with Intellectual and Developmental Disabilities.
 Combines state Medicaid expenditure data with consumer outcome data to investigate the relationship between expenditures and outcomes in IDD services.

-Dinora, P., & Bogenschutz, M. (in press).
+Dinora, P. & Bogenschutz, M. (2018).
 Narratives on the factors that influence family decision making for young children with autism spectrum disorder.
 Journal of Early Intervention.